top of page

 ACD BW.jpg

-Angel C. Duncan, PhD, MA-MFT, ATR, is a clinical gerontologist and neurosciences industry leader.
-For over two decades, she has advanced phases I–IV clinical trials in Alzheimer’s disease and related dementias, as well as in cardiac, oncology, and psychiatric disorders.
-Her expertise spans clinical patient care, study design and coordination, patient recruitment and retention, educational outreach, program development, and multi-million dollar grant writing.
-She has built key partnerships among research sponsors, CROs (clinical research organization), providers, and patient advocacy groups, bridging science and community to improve care and trust.
+Angel C. Duncan, PhD, MA-MFT, ATR, is a clinical gerontologist and leader in the neurosciences industry.
+Over the course of more than two decades, she has led and advanced Phase I–IV clinical trials in Alzheimer’s disease and related dementias, as well as in rare cardiac and psychiatric disorders.
+Her expertise encompasses clinical patient care, operational leadership in study design, site and vendor management, patient recruitment and retention, educational outreach, program development, and the securing of multi-million-dollar grants and philanthropic contributions.
+She has established and strengthened strategic partnerships among key stakeholders, including investigative site networks, contract research organizations (CROs), healthcare providers, and patient advocacy groups, effectively bridging scientific research and community engagement to enhance care delivery and foster trust.

-Dr. Duncan earned her PhD in Psychology with a specialization in Gerontology, graduating with distinction and in the top 2% of her class at NorthCentral University.
-She also holds dual master’s degrees in Marriage and Family Therapy and Art Therapy from Notre Dame de Namur University, where she was a President’s Graduate Scholarship recipient.
-Her early research at Stanford University focused on medical procedural anxiety in pediatric oncology patients.
+Dr. Duncan earned her PhD in Psychology with a specialization in Gerontology, graduating with distinction and in the top 2% of her class at NorthCentral University (now National University).
+She also holds dual master’s degrees in Marriage and Family Therapy and Art Therapy from Notre Dame de Namur University, where she was one out of two graduate student recipients to be awarded the President’s Graduate Scholarship.
+Her early research at Stanford University, Lucile Packard Children's Hospital, focused on medical procedural anxiety in pediatric oncology patients.

-She has held leadership roles with the Alzheimer’s Association, the University of CA- San Francisco (UCSF)) Langley Porter Psychiatric Institute, and Sequoia Hospital, as well as academia at Albertus Magnus College and the University of Tampa.
-In 2019, she founded and co-developed the Arts in Mind program at the Yale University Art Gallery, and served as the Research Associate and Director of Education at the Neuropsychiatric Research Center of Southwest Florida.
-She was the Program Manager, Clinical Trials and Education at Life Molecular Imaging, currently under Lantheus Molecular Imaging after a company acquisition serving as the Clinical Trial Manager, Clinical Operations specializing in PET biomarker imaging clinical trials for neurodegenerative diseases (e.g., AD, PSP), patient advocacy and provider engagement.
+In 2019, she founded and co-developed the Arts in Mind program at the Yale University Art Gallery, prior to serving as Research Associate and Director of Education at the Neuropsychiatric Research Center of Southwest Florida.
+In 2021, she held the position of Program Manager, Clinical Trials and Education, at Life Molecular Imaging (now Lantheus), where she currently serves as Clinical Trial Manager within Clinical Operations R&D. In this capacity, she specializes in PET biomarker clinical research trials focused on neurodegenerative diseases, as well as patient advocacy, provider engagement, and the development of strategic business partnerships.

-Dr. Duncan serves on the Executive Board of Directors for the Cognitive Dynamics Foundation and Alzheimer’s Education Resource Services (AERS), in addition, she resides on the Advisory Board for ESTEAM Health.
-She is a scientific peer reviewer for the Journal of Alzheimer’s Disease.
+Dr. Duncan serves on the Executive Board of Directors for the Cognitive Dynamics Foundation and Alzheimer’s Education Resource Services (AERS), She is a scientific peer reviewer for the Journal of Alzheimer’s Disease and the Journal of Behavioral Science, with contribution reviews for Frontiers in Psychology, the Journal of the American Art Therapy Association, among others.
 Her expertise has been featured on multiple podcasts and other diverse media including The Los Angeles Times, The Star Ledger, CBS news, NPR, Huffington Post, and Neurology Now (Brain & Life).
-Widely published in academic and professional journals, she is also a sought-after speaker and consultant, working with global leading organizations on brain health, dementia care, and aging-in-place initiatives.
+Widely published in academic and professional journals, she is also a sought-after speaker and consultant, working with global leading organizations in brain health, dementia care, and aging-in-place initiatives.

 value. quality care. convenience.